Syangboche Airport

+Syangboche Airport (Nepali: स्याङ्बोचे हवाइ-मैदान) (IATA: SYH, ICAO: VNSB) is a domestic airport located in Namche Bazaar serving Solukhumbu District, a district in Koshi Province in Nepal.
+Syangboche Airport’s first and foremost challenge is its elevation at 12402 ft; it is exposed to some of the most extreme and capricious weather conditions in the world, with heavy winds, fog and snowfall.

 History

 The airport was constructed in 1971 by a team led by Takashi Miyahara and was opened with a test flight by Royal Nepal Airlines on June 1, 1973.
 It was built to serve Hotel Everest View, at the time the highest-placed hotel in the world.

-In the early 2000s, there was a controversy surrounding the expansion of the airport for tourists to skip the trek from Lukla to Namche Bazaar with Lukla entrepreneurs fearing loss of business.
+In the early 2000s, an expansion proposal that would let tourists skip the trek from Lukla to Namche Bazaar met opposition from Lukla entrepreneurs who feared a loss of business.
 However, the plans for expansion never materialized.